Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 Samuel Hess

 Samuel Hess was born about 1790, possibly at Cairo, Illinois.
+We believe he was the son of John Hess and Mary (maiden name unknown), who were in Blount County, Tennessee, about 1796.
 Samuel was a brother to our great-great-great grandfather, Solomon Hess.

-Samuel married Sarah (last name unknown), about 1810, probably in either Tennessee or Kentucky.
+Samuel married Sarah (maiden name unknown), about 1810, in Tennessee or Kentucky.
 Sarah was born about 1790-1792 in Tennessee, according to census.

 Samuel's family is listed on the 1830 Independence County, Ruddell Township census as one male age 30-40 years (Samuel); 2 males age 15-20 (John and James); 2 males age 5-10 (Riley and Solomon); 2 males under 5 years (Brook and Joseph); one female age 30-40 (Sarah); one female age 5-10 (Polly); and 2 females under 5 years (Tabitha and Nancy).

 Samuel built grist mills on his land about 1836.
 The mills were completed about 1837, when Samuel suddenly became very sick.
 Samuel made a will after he became ill, but he died so suddenly that he never signed the will.
-The will was witnessed by William C. Tate, Martin Penter and Solomon Hess, Samuel's brother.
+The will was witnessed by William C. Tate, Martin Penter and Samuel's brother, Solomon Hess.
 Samuel died about November or December 1837.

 Letters of Administration were issued to Sarah Hess and Josephus A. Cornwall in December 1837.
 Samuel died leaving debts on the construction of his grist mills, as well as medical bills for his sudden illness.
 A document dated January 13, 1838, shows an auction was held to raise money to pay the bills of the estate.

-On April 2, 1838, Samuel's brother, Solomon, posted bond, with George Gill as security, for guardianship of Samuel's minor children.
+On April 2, 1838, Samuel's brother, Solomon Hess, posted bond, with George Gill as security, for guardianship of Samuel's minor children.

 Information received from Twylla Teer, a descendant of Samuel's daughter Tabitha, says that in later years the Hess family established a ferry business, enabling people to get back and forth across the White River into Batesville.
 The ferry was known as the "Hess Ferry".
 Years later during the Civil War, this was used as a recruiting station, with many troops deployed out of Hess Ferry.